News Bites

 Anzac Day Dawn Service

-Funding approved for Amy Gillet bikeway
+Funding approved for Amy Gillett bikeway

 From Adelaide Hills Council website: